What Is a Fiduciary Advisor?

 Fiduciaries are legally required to:

-If a recommendation is made that is suitable but not in the client’s best interest, it’s usually because the broker can make more money on the recommended option instead of the one that is actually best.
-The fiduciary standard, in contrast, requires the financial advisor to recommend the best course of action for their clients – not just one that is suitable.
+If a recommendation is made that is suitable but not in the client’s best interest, it’s usually because the broker can make more money on the recommended option or they work for an institution that is limited in its offerings.
+This may not always be what is actually best for a client.
+The fiduciary standard, by contrast, requires the financial advisor to recommend the best course of action for their clients based on their whole financial picture and due diligence – not just one that is suitable.

 There are four different types of fiduciary financial advisors.
 Each type has different responsibilities and answers to different organizations.
 To decide which type of fiduciary advisor you need, you must first assess your financial goals and personal needs or preferences.